alisa-vvv/push_swap-multitester/README.md

     Enter fail threshold:
 ```

-The script will then run your tests.
-Depending on the amount of tests and how your project is designed, this may take a while.
-The script will not show anything until it's finished.\
+The script will then rebuild your project using make and run the tests.
+Depending on the amount of tests and how fast your program is, this may take a while.
+You may see some messages about entering/exiting directories in the first few settings.
+Besides that, unless you get "Error" messages from your project or the checker, the script will not show anything until it's finished.\
 Once it's finished, you will see the results:

 ```